Rtutorials/Rtutorials/README.md

 ### "2017 Education Spending in the State of California"

 The link below is to a class presentation I contributed to in 2017, looking at public school construction projects.
-I hope you find it valuable.
+I hope you find it valuable!

 <a href="Final_Presentation.html">141B Project</a>